Bond-based nonlocal models by nonlocal operator method in symmetric support domain: Nonlocal isotropic elasticity

 \subsubsection{Critical shear strain damage rule}

-Similar to the principal strain direction, the other direction is the maximal shear strain direction.
-For many materials, the shear strain gives rise to the shear fractures.
-Consider the deformation in 1D, the equivalence of fracture energy and strain energy in half support is
+The maximal shear strain direction is another direction that is akin to the principal strain direction.
+Shear fractures are often caused by shear strain in various materials.
+When examining deformation in one dimension, it is natural to note that the fracture energy and strain energy are equivalent in half support

-where $G_{II}$ is the energy release rate for mode II fracture and $\mu$ the shear modulus.
+where $G_{II}$ is the critical energy release rate for mode II fracture and $\mu$ the shear modulus.
 Therefore, the critical shear strain is selected as